-- I. Seek opportunities to support gambling treatment and recovery services through collaborative funding efforts. - i.
-Continue to remove barriers to using federal funds, including Medicaid /Medicare funding, to help support Nevada's gambling treatment needs. - ii.
-Develop policies and procedures that encourage private sector donations and charitable contributions dedicated to supporting gambling treatment and recovery.
+- I. Seek opportunities to support gambling treatment and recovery services through braided funding. - i.
+Continue to remove barriers to using federal funds, including Medicaid funding, to help support Nevada's gambling treatment needs. - ii.
+Develop policies and procedures that encourage private sector donations and charitable contributes dedicated to supporting gambling treatment and recovery.

-- I. Pre-service curriculum development and delivery.
-Prepare for the next generation of problem gambling prevention, treatment, and recovery support specialists by working with Nevada colleges and universities to include the topic of problem gambling into public health, counseling, prevention, and substance use disorder treatment and recovery support service course curriculum. - II.
-Conduct a workforce survey to better understand the health and educational needs of the problem gambling services workforce and use the information to develop initiatives to sustain the current workforce and plan for tomorrow's workforce.
+- I. Prepare for the next generation of problem gambling prevention, treatment, and recovery specialists by working with Nevada colleges and universities to include the topic of problem gambling into their public health, prevention, and addiction treatment course curriculum. - II.
+Conduct a workforce survey to better understand the health and needs of the problem gambling services workforce and use the information to develop initiatives to sustain the current workforce and plan for tomorrow's workforce.